Lemon Hill Car Accident and Personal Injury Lawyer

 - The person or entity's actions caused the injury: For example, the motorist who caused an accident was speeding or drunk driving, which led to the crash injury.
 An experienced accident lawyer can build a strong compensation case.

 - The injured person sustained a financial loss: Evidence and documentation must be presented that proves the injured person suffered a financial loss.
 This can be shown through medical costs, lost wages, and noneconomic damages such as pain and suffering.

 Damages in a personal injury include economic and noneconomic losses.
 Economic refers to monetary losses such as medical bills.
-Noneconomic losses are for intangibles, such as the pain of the trauma that was experienced.
+Noneconomic losses are for intangibles, such as the pain of the trauma experienced.
 Recoverable damages may include:

-- Damage to Personal Relationships: The loss of consortium with a spouse, along with love, protection, moral support, and other intangibles can be recovered in a personal injury.
+- Damage to Personal Relationships: The loss of consortium with a spouse, along with love, protection, moral support, and other intangibles, can be recovered in a personal injury.
 Damage to the relationship with the family's children is also recoverable.

-- Wrongful Death: When a loved one is lost because of negligence, family members who were supported by the decedent by at least 50 percent may claim fair compensation.
+- Wrongful Death: When a loved one is lost because of negligence, family members supported by the decedent by at least 50 percent may claim fair compensation.
 This can pay for funeral and burial expenses, lost future income, loss of inheritance, and much more.

 - Look for a lawyer who practices personal injury law exclusively.

 - Find an attorney with compassion interested in you and your family, not just in your case.
 That way, you will know they will work hard to get you the compensation you need.